Search

 Reducing social conflict

-• Smallholders benefit from technical and financial support of IndoAgri and the ISPO certification process is used to ensure no risk around human rights or Free, Prior and Informed Consent (FPIC).
+• Smallholders benefit from the technical and financial support of IndoAgri and the ISPO certification process is used to ensure no risk to human rights or Free, Prior and Informed Consent (FPIC).

 Peatland management

-• Another year of no new planting on peatlands and water levels maintained in all peatlands under our control.
+• No new planting on peatlands and water levels maintained in all peatlands are under our control.

 Sustainability governance